-Kim-Thao T. Le is a Partner at Ruzicka, Wallace & Coughlin, LLP, where she specializes in employment, business, and real estate litigation in state and federal courts.
+Kim-Thao T. Le is a Partner at Ruzicka, Wallace & Coughlin, LLP, where she specializes in real estate, employment, and business transactions and litigation.

 Ms. Le obtained her bachelor’s degree from the University of California at Santa Barbara and her J.D. from Loyola Law School in Los Angeles.
 During law school, Ms. Le served as the Executive Editor of the Loyola of Los Angeles Law Review and the Chief Technical Editor of the Los Angeles Public Interest Law Journal.
 She also served as the Assistant Chief Justice of the Scott Moot Court Honors Board and was awarded one of the Top Briefs in the Scott Moot Court Competition.
 Ms. Le also served as a tutor in the Loyola Writing Tutors Program.

 Ms. Le is admitted to practice before all California courts and the U.S. District Court for the Central District of California.
 Ms. Le is also a licensed real estate broker.